Someone-Alive/HACSwift/README.md

 # HAC-Swift

-A Swift class for interacting with Home Access Center (HAC).
-This class is not affiliated with PowerSchool in anyway.
+A Swift package for interacting with Home Access Center (HAC).
+This package is not affiliated with PowerSchool in anyway.